rogeriozambon/http-protection/README.md

 ### PathTraversal middleware

-It protects against to unauthorized access to file system attacks, unescapes '/' and '.' from PATH_INFO.
+It protects against unauthorized access to file system attacks, unescapes '/' and '.' from PATH_INFO.

 **Example:**